tmacychen/GoManual/README.md

 hello
 =====
-This is the first document of my project！ helloworld
+This is the project for review the knowledge about golang Hello world!
 Thanks!